 David Gerrold, novelist and screenwriter, is the 2022 winner of the Robert A. Heinlein Award.
 The award is bestowed for outstanding published works in science fiction and technical writings that inspire the human exploration of space.
 This award is in recognition of Gerrold’s body of work, including his emphasis on young adult space travel novels and inspired creation during Star Trek screenwriting.
 Hella (2020) is his most recent YA novel about space colonization.

 The award will be formally presented during the opening ceremonies of Balticon 56 on Friday, May 27.
 Balticon will take place at the Renaissance Baltimore Harborplace Hotel (virus situation allowing).
 Gerrold will participate in the Balticon program across Memorial Day Weekend.

 Balticon and the Robert A. Heinlein Award are both managed and sponsored by The Baltimore Science Fiction Society, Inc. A grant from the Heinlein Society funds half of the costs associated with the award, and the family of the late author Dr. Yoji Kondo provides additional funding.

 The Robert A. Heinlein Award is a sterling silver medallion bearing the image of Robert A. Heinlein, as depicted by artist Arlin Robins.
 The medallion is matched with a red-white-blue lanyard.
 In addition, the winner receives two lapel pins for use when a large medallion is impractical, and a plaque describing the award for home or office wall display.

 The Robert A. Heinlein Award selection committee consists of science fiction writers and was founded by Dr. Yoji Kondo, a long-time friend of Robert and Virginia Heinlein.
 Members of the original committee were approved by Virginia Heinlein.
-The current Chairman of the Selection Committee is Michael F. Flynn.

 [Based on a press release.]